cybersmith1/NIST-HL7-WS-CLIENT-C-/README.md

 # NIST-HL7-WS-CLIENT-C#
-This is the NIST HL7 v2 C# Web Service Client
+This is instructions on Installling Visual Studio for and runnning the NIST HL7 v2 C# Web Service Client

 1. Download Visual Studio Community ("Powerful IDE, free for students, open-source contributors, and individuals")